 And, if you simply ignore me, that means you suffer "attention deficit disorder" which means you get forcibly medicated, which proves my case.

-One definition for addiction from the online dictionary (that I use obsessively) is: "persistent compulsive use of a substance known by the user to be harmful."
+One definition for addiction from the online dictionary is: "persistent compulsive use of a substance known by the user to be harmful."

 Culturally Correct Coffee Crusade

-Then there was, then as now, the issues of social justice, political correctness, cultural Marxism and identity politics.
-SJWs and libertarian eye-rollers will all recognize their earlier selves.
+Then there are the continuing issues of social justice, political correctness, cultural Marxism/socialism and identity politics.
+SJWs and libertarian eye-rollers will all recognize themselves.

 THE BUSINESS: “The fact that we only sell specialty coffee makes us third wave,” says Berman.
 “Our commitment to farmers and sustainability begins to make us fourth wave.”—TIME Coffee: The Culture.
 The Business.
 Your Health.

-On Friday, October 25, 2002 we are told by the Iowa City Press-Citizen that two juniors at the University of Iowa have woken up and smelled the coffee, and they think it stinks.
+On Friday, October 25, 2002 we are told by the Iowa City Press-Citizen in “Proposal Restricts Coffee Types” (article archived) that two juniors at the University of Iowa have woken up and smelled the coffee, and they think it stinks.
 Now they want to protect their fellow townsfolk from consuming politically incorrect java, noting that “some” coffee beans are grown using synthetic chemical pesticides and fertilizers.

-At first sip, even libertarians might find the concern and care of students Oliver Belcher and David Burnett to be laudatory.
-But, alas, their compassion just naturally takes the form of coercion.
+At first sip, even libertarians might find the concern and care of these students to be laudatory.
+But, alas, their concern just naturally takes the form of oxymoronic “coercive compassion.”